When The Toughest

 Latest News

-For immigrants in the United States, a DUI—Driving Under the Influence—can be more than just a criminal charge.
-While a DUI conviction is a serious matter for anyone, it carries additional and potentially devastating consequences for a non-citizen.
-You may face not only fines, license suspension, or jail time, but also immigration consequences of visa denial, green card complications, or even deportation proceedings.
-The penalty for a DUI can vary depending on your immigration status, the laws of the country, and the specific situation you are in—including any prior offenses or the perceived influence of your actions on public safety.
-Navigating this process raises complex legal questions, and it requires an in-depth understanding of both criminal and immigration laws.
-At Lipp Law LLC, our experienced immigration attorneys and DUI lawyers in Las Vegas provide the legal guidance and aggressive defense you need to navigate these challenging legal issues.
+For immigrants in the United States, a DUI (Driving Under the Influence) can be more than just a criminal charge.
+While a DUI conviction is a serious matter for anyone, it can carry additional and potentially devastating consequences for a non-citizen.
+You may face not only fines, license suspension, or jail time, but also immigration consequences, such as visa denial, complications with green cards, or even deportation proceedings.

 Understanding DUI in the Immigration Context